Quantum spin systems on infinite lattices: Introduction

 \chapter{Introduction}

+Quantum mechanics arguably is one of the most successful physical theories of the past century.
+Not only has its development led to important results in physics, also many fields in mathematics have their origin in or progressed significantly alongside the development of quantum mechanics, and vice versa~\cite{CPA:CPA3160130102}.
+Of particular interest also from a mathematical point of view are systems with infinitely many degrees of freedom.
+This includes quantum field theory, but one can also take infinitely many copies of a \emph{finite} system, for example a spin-1/2 system.
+This is the type of systems that we will study in these lecture notes.
+That is, we will almost exclusively defined on a discrete space (a lattice), rather than a continuum theory.

-These lecture notes aim to introduce the mathematical tools needed to deal with quantum mechanical systems consisting of very many (for our purposes, usually infinitely many) sites or particles.
-There is more than one way to do this, but here we will follow the so-called operator algebraic approach.
-Here the observables are modelled by elements of some operator algebra, in our case this is usually a $C^*$-algebra.
+There are many different ways of studying such systems, varying among other things on their level of mathematical rigour.
+Here we follow the so-called the operator-algebraic approach, and aim to introduce the necessary mathematical tools for this.
+In this approach the observables are modelled by elements of some operator algebra, in our case this is usually a $C^*$-algebra.
 This is essentially a generalisation of the usual setting in quantum mechanics, where one considers the bounded (and sometimes also unbounded) operators acting on a Hilbert space.
 It should become clear in due course why this generalisation is useful, and not just some inessential mathematical machinery.

+We give a brief overview of the contents of these lectures.
+In the first part of the notes the necessary mathematics is introduced: we give a short introduction to operator algebras and $C^*$-algebras in particular.
+In addition, the relation between this abstract mathematics and quantum mechanics is explained.
+Then we move on to the main topic of interest: quantum systems with infinitely many sites.
+In the remainder, we will see how various concepts in physics, such as ground states, can be described in this setting.
+Some of this concepts will be illustrated with the toric code, a simple example that has surprisingly interesting features.

+Another fundamental tool that will be discussed are the Lieb-Robinson bounds.
+Such bounds limit the speed at which information can propagate in the system, not unlike the speed of light in special relativity.
+This has many profound implications, some of which we will discuss here.
+For example, it allows us to translate many properties from relativistic systems to quantum spin systems, even though there are also essential differences between the two.

+Chapters~\ref{ch:opalg} and~\ref{ch:infinite} discuss the essential mathematical background and the results there are used throughout the book.
+Sections~\ref{sec:lrfinite} to~\ref{sec:lrlocality} show how Lieb-Robinson bounds can be derived and give various estimates that will be used in the remainder of the book.
+The remaining chapters and sections can be read independently of each other.